venemr/personal_blog/src/pages/2020-11-08-post-six/index.md

 * #### templates folder
 <p>The templates folder contains all the HTML files.</p>

-Within app.py, you can make Flask return an HTML template or a JSON object, and you'll need to import SqlClient class to enable the database querying.
+Within app.py, you can make Flask return an HTML template or a JSON object, and you'll need to import SqlClient class, which is defined in sql_client.py to enable the database querying service.

 ```python
 from flask import Flask, jsonify, render_template, request, json